-Receivables are the right to receive cash at a later date.
+Receivables are the right to receive cash at a later date and are an asset.

-Payables are the obligation to pay cash in the future.
+Payables are the obligation to pay cash in the future are are a liability.

-Notes payable is a written promise to pay a debt, usually with interest, on a specific date.
-Notes payable is a liability for the borrower.
+Notes payable are a written promise to pay a debt, usually with interest, on a specific date.
+Notes payable are a liability for the borrower.
 To the lender, it would be an asset called notes receivable.

 Accrued liabilities are amounts owed that increase over time.
 They will be paid at a later date.
 These accrued liabilities include:

 - Wages Payable

 Unearned revenue occurs when a customer prepays for goods or services.
 The company promises to provide the goods or services at a later date or a refund of the money.
 Unearned revenue is a liability until the company provides the goods or services.

 Bonds are long-term debt instruments.
 Companies issue bonds for long periods up to 30 years.
 Bonds are long term liabilities.

 Equity is the claim on the assets by the owners of the business.
 It can be calculated as Assets – Liabilities = Equity.